 It’s frustrating, we know: headaches may get better, they may get worse.
 Hormones may help or hurt.
 Menopause could mean the end of migraines or the beginning.
 Whatever you experience, there is help.
 And making good lifestyle changes like getting regular sleep, drinking more water, and exercising in the fresh air certainly won’t hurt you.

 We’d love to know if you’ve experienced changes.
 Even if you’re not perimenopausal, what’s your experience with head pain?
-Every voice adds to the conversation, so please join in in the comments or on Facebook or Twitter.
+Every voice or menopause story adds to the conversation, so please join in in the comments or on Facebook or Twitter.